Dave Barlow © Cleveland Naturalists’ Field Club. 3rd October 2018

 Wall Brown (Lasiommata megera)

-Two generation a year with this species.
-Food plant seems to be a variety of grasses found on most brown field sites throughout the Tees area.
-This butterfly is a wanderer and seems to be giving them the ability to accommodate new areas.
+Two generation a year with this specie.
+Food plant seems to be a variety of grasses found on most brown field sites through out the tees area.
+A proportion of walls seem to wander giving them the ability to accommodate new areas.

 Large Skipper (Ochiodes venata)

-One of two skippers to occur in the region the other been small skipper.
-Both skippers have one generation per year.
-Both species can overlap in flight periods.
-The diagnostic feature for large skipper is hooked antennae; small skipper has brown /dark tip to antennae.
+One of two skippers to occur in the region the other been Small skipper.
+Both skippers has one generation per year.
+Both species can over lap in flight period.
+Diagnostic for large skipper is hooked antennae; Small skipper has brown /dark tip to antennae.